 “In laboratory settings, noise has been repeatedly tied to reduced cognitive performance.
 The psychologist Nick Perham, who studies the effect of sound on how we think, has found that office commotion impairs workers’ ability to recall information, and even to do basic arithmetic.”

 Many workers use noise-cancelling headphones to combat office noise.
-While effective, blocking all audio from the outside world can also be problematic.
+While effective for reducing noise, blocking all audio from the outside world can also be problematic.
+Headphones are a “do not disturb” cue for most co-workers, and an office space full of headphone-wearing employees stifles collaboration and many of the originally intended benefits for open floor plans.

 - Turn up or down the volume of the “real world” audio in their office environment